Indicators of Sanctions Evasion Risk for Solicitors

 Circumvention attempts through open account trade-based money laundering (TBML) typology – for example, increase in third-party open account payments

-CQS do not specifically require accredited firms are obliged to have a Sanctions Policy.
-I anticipate that a requirement for a Sanctions Policy will be included in the next CPMS update.
+CQS do not specifically require accredited firms to have a Sanctions Policy.
+I anticipate that a need for a Sanctions Policy will be included in the next CPMS update.